ckinley360/StockPriceAndPopulationAge/ingest_data/population_age/README.md

+# Disclaimer

+This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

 # Data Sources

 All population age data is sourced from the [United States Census Bureau website](https://www.census.gov/data.html).
 To get the entire population of the United States, I used the Estimated Resident Population plus Armed Forces Overseas.
 To be able to calculate the median age for each year, I used the population estimates that are broken down by Single Year of Age.
 Data for different years is structured differently, and so I wrote custom Python scripts to ingest each unique data source.